rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 MPI parallelization
 ===================

-The module mpy :yref:`mpy` implements parallelization by domain decomposition (distributed memory) using the Message Passing Interface (MPI) implemented by OpenMPI.
+The module mpy :yref:`yade.mpy` implements parallelization by domain decomposition (distributed memory) using the Message Passing Interface (MPI) implemented by OpenMPI.
 It aims at exploiting large numbers of cores, where shared memory techniques (OpenMP) are helpess.
 The shared memory and the distributed memory approaches are compatible, i.e. it is possible to run hybrid jobs using both, as shown below (and it may well be the optimal solution in many cases).

 Most calls to OpenMPI library are done in Python using mpi4py.
 For the sake of efficiency some critical communications are triggered via python wrappers of C++ functions, wherein messages are produced, sent/received, and processed.